Grim's Ditch: West Yorkshire

-The West Yorkshire Grim’s Ditch was recognised in the 1970s through the work of Dr Margaret Faull on the place names of West Yorkshire.
+The West Yorkshire Grim's Ditch was recognised in the 1970s through the work of Dr Margaret Faull on the place names of West Yorkshire.
 It had escaped the attention of Yorkshire antiquarians because of the poor state of preservation.
-The Grim’s Ditch runs north to south between Leeds and Castleford with the ditch is the eastern side.
-Late medieval documents only refer to the northern section as Grim’s Ditch.
-The Grim’s Ditch needed substantial effort to build as the ditch was cut into the shale bedrock in parts.
+The Grim's Ditch runs north to south between Leeds and Castleford with the ditch on the eastern side.
+Late medieval documents only refer to the northern section as Grim's Ditch.
+The earthwork took substantial effort to build as the ditch was cut into the shale bedrock in parts.
 Radiocarbon dates from material excavated during archaeological work on the A1 (M) upgrading showed the Grim's Ditch was probably Iron Age in date with possible Roman reuse.
+A length of the ditch at Brown Moor east of Leeds is preserved underground and is a scheduled monument.